Philosophy of Financial Assistance

 Scholarships are awarded on a yearly basis to those students who meet scholarship criteria and have a completed the scholarship application by the scholarship’s deadline date.
 Scholarships are reviewed each semester and will be terminated if a student’s does not meet the required satisfactory academic progress requirements or individual scholarship criteria.
 Most scholarships are for fall and spring semester.
 Some scholarships may be renewed for a second year.

 LCC screens 100% of student loan requests.
 It reserves the right to refuse to originate/certify a student loan per 34 CFR 685.301(a)(8).
 Decisions must be made on an individual student basis, and LCC must provide the student with written explanation if a loan is reduced or denied.
-If a student has more than $30,000 in student loan debt, he or she initially will be denied the student loan (by written letter).
+If a student has more than $21,000 in student loan debt (Revised 8/1/2012), he or she initially will be denied the student loan (by written letter).
 A student may appeal the reduction or denial decision by writing a letter to the Vice President of Administrative & Student Services documenting all pertinent reasons.
-(Revised 12/11.)

 Federal Direct Subsidized Stafford Loan

 This loan is available to students who have demonstrated financial need.
 The loan is secured through the William D. Ford Federal Direct Loan Program.
 A student may obtain a loan up to $3,500 for freshman status and $4,500 for sophomore status (students who have completed 30 credit hours or more), based on documented need.
-Cumulative loan limits for a four-year degree program are $23,000.
+Cumulative subsidized loan limits for an undergraduate student are $23,000.

 There is no loan payment or interest charged while the student remains in school at least half-time.
 Students must begin repaying the loan at a fixed rate, capped at 8.25%, six months after they graduate, leave school, or are enrolled less than half-time.
 These loans are from the Federal Government through the U.S. Department of Education.